palex00/Archipelago/worlds/pokemon_bw/docs/roadmap.md

 ## Some headline

-There "barely working" version will still be playable to goal, so it will start with 0.1.0.
+The "barely working" version will still be playable to goal, so it will start with 0.1.0.

 Every major feature will increase the version by +0.1.